YanickZengaffinen/DL23-Project/README.md

 ```
 python uncertainty.py val-defense --scenario omniglot --taskembsize 256 --modelfile "uncertainty/models/omniglot/best-binary-classifiers-256.pt" --metaembfile "models/omniglot/best-meta-embedding-maml-256.pt" --ways 5 --shots 5 --adaptationsteps 5 --lr 0.75 --noise 0.5 --samples 10 --pgdepsilon 0.0314 --pgdstepsize 0.008 --pgdsteps 7 --iterations 250
 ```
-Note that you can run without defense if you choose noise = 0.
+In table 2 of the report we used: noise in {0.1, 0.5, 0.75, 1}, samples in {1, 5, 25}, noisepublic present or not.
+For no defense, choose noise = 0.0 and samples = 1.0.
 Add the --noisepublic flag to make the noise known to the attacker.

 To run the competitive evaluation with different attack strengths etc, run:
 ```
 python evaluate.py --name "uncertainty"
 ```
+This corresponds to tables 3 and 4 in the report.

 ### Adversarial Querying
 #### Training